KyleDoan1/kyle-s-Repository/Keyboard/README.md

 # Keyboard (WASD)
 ## Project Description
 Push Buttons on Leonardo Arduino to imitate a keyboard of WASD
+Problem: Can't get the letters to stay inputted while holding it down and stop when not pressed down.
+We want it to imitate an actual keyboard where if you press down, it'll input but also if you hold it down it'll stay input but stop when you let go.

 ## Project Code
 ```